AryaSvitkona/ShopwareStageCreator/README.md

-# Shopware Stage Creator
+# Shopware Stage Creator v2 - WIP
-The easy way to create a working Shopware 5.X instance into a subfolder
+The easy way to create a working Shopware 5.X / 6.X instance into a subfolder for testing purpose

 ## Description
-Creates shop copy of a working Shopware 5.X instance into subfolder called "stage" (due to licence problems on subdomains).
+Creates shop copy of a working Shopware 5.X / 6.X instance into subfolder called "stage" (due to licence problems on subdomains).
 In steps the script will do following tasks:

 ### Create
 - creates subfolder named "stage"